If you’ve ever done a multi-night backpacking trip (or spent any amount of time hanging out in REI), you’ve probably heard of Mountain House meals.

 - 2x Classic Spaghetti with Meat Sauce – Spaghetti pasta with chunks of beef in a creamy marina sauce.

 - 2x Chicken Fried Rice (Gluten-Free) – Long grain rice, delicious chicken, scrambled eggs, chopped onions, mushrooms, green peas, red peppers, and diced carrots.

-How much water for a Mountain House meal
+How much water do you need for a Mountain House meal?

 You only need a cup and a half of boiling water!
 The great thing about Mountain House meals is that you don’t need much in pots and pans.
 All you need is a single pot for boiling water.